-Two benefits of the NAP are to help drive improvements in student outcomes and provide increased accountability for the community.
+The NAP helps drive improvements in student outcomes and provides increased accountability for the community.

-All Australian schools benefit from the outcomes of national testing.
-Schools can gain detailed information about how they are performing, and they can identify strengths and weaknesses which may warrant further attention.
-Aggregated results are made available through comprehensive reports at the national and school level.
-National level aggregated results are also available online.
-For more information on how results are reported, see Test Results.
+For schools – all Australian schools benefit from NAPLAN national testing.
+Schools can gain detailed information about how they are performing, and can identify strengths and weaknesses that may need further attention.
+Aggregated results are available through comprehensive reports at the national and school level, and student-level results are available for parents and schools.
+For more information on how results are reported, see Test results.

-At the system level, the NAP provides education ministers with information about the success of their policies and resourcing in priority curriculum areas.
-The NAP also provides ministers with the capacity to monitor the success of policies aimed at improving the achievement of different student groups, such as Indigenous students.
+For systems – the NAP provides education ministers with information about the success of their policies and resourcing in priority curriculum areas.
+The NAP also provides ministers with the ability to monitor the success of policies aimed at improving the achievement of different student groups, such as Indigenous students.

 Without the nationally comparable data about student performance that the NAP provides, states and territories have only limited information about the achievement of their students in relation to their peers.
 NAP data provide an additional suite of information, thus enhancing the capacity for evidence-based decision making about policy, resourcing and systemic practices.

-Following the Adelaide Declaration, the NAP sample assessments started in 2003 with science literacy.
+Following the Adelaide Declaration, NAP sample assessments began in 2003 with science literacy.

-The Adelaide Declaration was superseded by the 2008 Melbourne declaration on educational goals for young Australians (Melbourne Declaration).
-The Melbourne Declaration, in contrast to the earlier declaration on schooling, has a broader frame and sets out educational goals for young Australians.
-These are:
+The Melbourne Declaration, in contrast to the earlier declaration on schooling, had a broader frame and set out educational goals for young Australians as:

-Ministers agreed on eight actions to achieve these educational goals.
-One of these actions is to ‘promote world-class curriculum and assessment’.
+Ministers agreed 8 actions to achieve these goals, with one of them being to ‘promote world-class curriculum and assessment’.

 assessment of student progress will be rigorous and comprehensive.
 It needs to reflect the curriculum, and draw on a combination of the professional judgement of teachers and testing, including national testing.

-The Melbourne Declaration also states that the learning areas English and mathematics are fundamental in all years of schooling, placing emphasis on the literacy and numeracy skills assessed by NAPLAN tests.
+The Melbourne Declaration also identified that the learning areas of English and Mathematics were fundamental in all years of schooling, placing emphasis on the literacy and numeracy skills assessed by NAPLAN tests.